Obadowski/obadowski/README.md

 But you all can call me as Oba(dowski).

-- 🔭 I’m currently working on some Flutter ideas, blogging and Python (Data science mainly) projects
+- 🔭 I’m currently working on enhancing my developer skilss
-- 🌱 I’m currently learning Flutter development
+- 🌱 I’m currently learning Frontend development (Node.js)

 <!--